solana-foundation/developer-content/content/courses/mobile/solana-mobile-dapps-with-expo.md

 2. The Expo Go App
 3. A suite of libraries that grant access to various mobile device capabilities.

-The Expo CLI is a build and debugging tool that helps make all of the magic happen.
+The Expo CLI is a powerful tool for building and debugging that simplifies the development process.
 Chances are, you'll only have to interact with it when you're building or starting a development server.
 It just works.

 The [Expo Go App](https://expo.dev/client) is a really cool piece of tech that allows _most_ apps to be developed without using an emulator or physical device.
 You download the app, you scan the QR from the build output and then you have a working dev environment right on your phone.
-Unfortunately, this will not work with the Solana mobile SDK.
+However, this doesn't work with the Solana Mobile SDK.
 Coming from the
 [Solana Expo setup article](https://docs.solanamobile.com/react-native/expo):

 > The traditional Expo Go development flow is only limited to certain